 If you or your guests plan on traveling this holiday season, there are additional precautions to consider before your gathering.

 Location, location, location: Keep in mind where you are traveling and what the local COVID-19 infection rates are for that area.
-Parts of the country are experiencing the pandemic differently.
-It is vital to know if the location you are traveling to or departing from has high transmission rates.
-Should these circumstances apply to either area, it is recommended that you or your guests stay home to avoid possible infection.
+Travel is not recommended for those who are not fully vaccinated.
+Parts of the country are experiencing the pandemic differently, so it is vital to know if the location you are traveling to or departing from has high transmission rates.
+If you are not fully vaccinated and must travel this holiday season, follow the CDC’s recommendations for domestic or international travel.

 Transportation matters: What method of transportation will you be using?
 Air travel poses risks of infection via security lines, terminals, crowded flights, and bathrooms.
 It may be difficult to maintain 6 feet of distance between you and other travelers, so wear a mask through your travel duration.
 Different modes of public transportation, such as trains or buses, pose similar risks.
 Perhaps the safest transportation method is a personal car or RV, where social distancing is easier to maintain.
 However, it’s important to note that there is a risk of infection when stopping for gas, food, or to use the restroom.
 Remember to sanitize surfaces you may be touching and wear a mask inside any establishment.

-If you or your guests do choose to travel, ensure that everyone takes the proper precautions:
+If you or your guests do choose to travel, ensure that everyone takes the proper precautions regardless of vaccination status:

 - Wear a mask in public places.